-The chart indicates that savings equivalent to nearly 15 per cent of spending will need to be identified over these four years.
-From a savings total of over $\pounds$ 60 million, nearly $\pounds$ 38 million of savings have either already been achieved in 2011-12 or are now clearly identified and ready for implementation in 2012-13.
+The chart indicates that savings equivalent to about 12 per cent of cash spending will need to be identified over these four years.
+From a savings total of about £52 million over these years, nearly £36 million of savings, representing both increases in income and reductions in expenditure, have either already been achieved in 2011-12, or are now clearly identified and ready for implementation in 2012-13.